Follow the steps listed below to effectively integrate a printer into your shop’s operations and enable flawless printing of tickets and receipts.

 1. Once stabilized, the printer will print a short ticket listing an IP address:

-Make sure to hold on to this slip, as you will need the IP address to connect the printer to your POS device.
+Make sure to hold on to this slip, as the IP address will be needed to connect the printer to the POS device.

 1. Log on to the Point of Sale.
 Once signed in, click on the 3 line icon at the top left of the screen > select the gear icon in the bottom right corner: